 Having More Money Doesn’t Change Your Core

-Having F You Money actually has the opposite effect for most people.
-Having money makes normal people less agitated, less insecure, and much more appreciative of what they’ve got.
 In other words, if you want to naturally be kinder, get richer!
-I promise you will become less jealous, more appreciative, and more empathetic.
+I promise you will become less envious, more appreciative, and more empathetic of others if you're financially secure.

-Why else do you think some people swing so far left in the political spectrum once they have money?
-Once you’ve got yours, it’s easier to say and do good things.
+Once you've got yours, it's easier to say and do good things.
 Why else do wealthy people, especially those who achieved their wealth through inheritance, try and give back as much as they can?

-The more money you have beyond what is required to be happy, the more you have a desire to give back.
+The more money you have beyond what is required to be happy, the more you desire to give back.
 You actually feel bad for those who hate you the most.
 After all, outsized wealth is mostly due to luck.

 In fact, once you have F You Money, you might find it harder to tell people to F Off because you become more aware of how good you have things.

-I’ve wanted to tell some of my old bosses in finance to F Off before, but I never ended up doing so.
-I don’t blame my direct boss for giving me a terrible bonus my final year in finance.
-Conditions were tough and he enabled me to get a severance package that paid out over five years.
-I also don’t blame one boss for micromanaging me based out of New York City because I was becoming more of a renegade.
+I've wanted to tell some of my old bosses in finance to F Off before, but I never ended up doing so.
+I don't blame my direct boss for giving me a terrible bonus my final year in finance.

 Think about all the people you want to say F You to.
 Do they really matter?
+While they’re stuck in misery, you are free!

 The severance package was the #1 reason for giving me the confidence to retire early and work on my online endeavors.
 In turn, it has ballooned to something greater than I ever expected.
-I’m thankful a difficult boss and a tough economic environment spurred me to change my life.

-At the end of the day, your financial independence number is not real if you don’t do something about a suboptimal situation.
+At the end of the day, your financial independence number is not real if you don't do something about a suboptimal situation.
 F You Money may be required to give you the courage to change.
-But hopefully, most of us will change for the better long before needing a ton of money.

 Thankful To The Gatekeepers And The Detractors